rust-lang/rustc-dev-guide/src/contributing.md

 In addition to being reviewed by a human, pull requests are automatically tested, thanks to continuous integration (CI).
-Basically, every time you open and update a pull request, CI builds the compiler and tests it against the [compiler test suite][rctd], and also performs other tests such as checking that your pull request is in compliance with Rust's style guidelines.
+Basically, every time you open and update a pull request, CI builds the compiler and tests it against the [compiler test suite], and also performs other tests such as checking that your pull request is in compliance with Rust's style guidelines.

-[rctd]: tests/intro.md

 Running continuous integration tests allows PR authors to catch mistakes early without going through a first review cycle, and also helps reviewers stay aware